Fotor

 Billing Complaints 27%

-Subscription and refund complaints dominate TP reviews
+Subscription and refund complaints dominate public reviews reviews

 "Decent AI-powered resizer with batch processing, but billing anxiety hurts the experience"